 1.0 | Overview |

 1.1 | Each player chooses a non-FBS school to represent him/herself.
 Each week, players will play head to head.
 Wins, losses, and ties will figure into standings.
-The schedule starts in late August and concludes with the FBS Conference Championship Games.
-Except for the league's first week of the regular season and its championship game, only Saturday games are utilized. |
+The schedule starts in late August and concludes in late November/early December.
+Except for the league's first week of the regular season, only Saturday games are utilized. |

 2.0 | Picking Games |